KaminariOS/rustracer/README.md

 ## Credits

 This project is based on Adrien Ben's [vulkan-examples-rs](https://github.com/adrien-ben/vulkan-examples-rs).

-Sample accumulation implementation is from project [Ray Tracing In Vulkan](https://github.com/GPSnoopy/RayTracingInVulkan).
+Sample accumulation implementation, heatmap and Lucy obj model are from project [Ray Tracing In Vulkan](https://github.com/GPSnoopy/RayTracingInVulkan).

 I stole the PBR shaders from the [referencePT](https://github.com/boksajak/referencePT) project and made some changes.